1995 PPG Indy Car World Series: Miami

 The return of the Grand Prix of Miami was held around Bicentennial Park.
 The race was presented by Toyota, who had announced plans to enter IndyCar racing in 1996 with Dan Gurney's All American Racers team.
 The grand marshal for the race was Mario Andretti, who had retired after the 1994 IndyCar season.
-Polesitter Michael Andretti returned to Newman-Haas Racing after two years with other teams (McLaren in 1993 and Ganassi in 1994).
+Polesitter Michael Andretti returned to Newman-Haas Racing after two years with other teams (McLaren in the 1993 Formula One World Championship and Ganassi in the 1994 Indy Car World Series).
 Michael's new teammate Paul Tracy clipped a barrier in the Turn 3 chicane on Lap 2, bringing out a full-course yellow.
 A few laps after the restart Bryan Herta, in his first race for Ganassi, locked up the brakes in Turn 12 but missed the tire wall.
 At Lap 15 two possible winners dropped from contention; rookie Gil de Ferran, who had qualified an impressive 4th for Jim Hall, lost use of his transmission, and reigning IndyCar champion Al Unser Jr.' s new Penske PC-24 developed an electrical problem.
 On Lap 19 rookie Christian Fittipaldi made his first IndyCar pit stop and ran over the used left front tire as he left, catching a few inches of air.
 Eddie Cheever, another Formula One veteran, spun harmlessly in Turn 12 on Lap 22.
 Two laps later rookie Andre Ribeiro tried to meet the apex of Turn 10, but failed to see Adrian Fernandez in his mirrors.
 Their accident brought out another full-course yellow.
 Emerson Fittipaldi's engine failed during the yellow; another contender eliminated.
 After the restart, leader Michael Andretti was trying to pass rookie backmarker Eliseo Salazar in Turn 1.
 Salazar came down on him entering Turn 1, squeezing Michael into the inner wall, but he continued without incident and the car seemed to be running just fine.
 Later on that lap, Dennis Vitolo (perhaps best known for his crash in the 1994 Indianapolis 500 with Nigel Mansell) spun exiting the Turn 3 chicane.
 He hit the wall in the Pagan Racing Reynard but drove back to pits without further incident.
 On Lap 35 the yellow was out again after Payton/Coyne Racing's Alessandro Zampedri crashed in Turn 5.